openshift-cloud-functions/Documentation/knative-OCP-4x.md

 ## Post-installation tasks

 ### Allowing external access to Knative services for OCP 4.0

-#### Updating Knative's config-domain ConfigMap and replacing "example.com" with your domain's suffix.

->**NOTE**: This will not be needed once the new operator capabilities are enabled to set the value automatically.

-1. Find out your cluster's domain suffix <YOUR CLUSTER SUFFIX> with the following command:

-   `oc get ingresses.config.openshift.io cluster -o jsonpath="{.spec.domain}"`

-2. Edit Knative's config-domain ConfigMap and replace "example.com" with <YOUR CLUSTER SUFFIX> by using the following command:

-   `oc edit configmap config-domain -n knative-serving`

 #### Creating an OpenShift Route pointing to the istio-ingressgateway for each of your Knative Service.